Written by Mal Webb

 WIFI: Deeply understands its worth

-HOUSEBAND: All choose a different quirky angle
+HOUSEBAND: Each choose a different quirky angle

 WIFI: On music's rich imperfect tangle